Back to case studies

 PrimeAxiom built a unified automation fabric—not a chatbot.
 Inbound triggers create a canonical Job Intent Record (JIR) with extracted scope, geo, and risk flags.
 Estimating receives structured packets plus AI-summarized site constraints.
 Dispatch uses an Operations Agent that reads crew skills, drive-time, and contract SLAs, proposing slots; humans approve exceptions only.
 Field techs confirm via mobile; hours and tasks sync to Procore and payroll staging.
 Reporting rolls up margin risk and backlog daily.

-AI agents & logic
+AI agents and decision logic

 Lead Intake Agent: normalizes multi-channel submissions, resolves duplicates, flags incomplete scopes.
 Estimating Liaison Agent: packages drawings and notes, drafts RFI lists for PMs.
 Dispatch & Routing Agent: optimizes crew assignment with constraint solving + LLM explanations for overrides.
 Field Confirmation Agent: parses SMS replies, updates status, opens incidents when SLAs slip.
 Reporting Agent: generates daily ops briefs for executives.